UTC+1 (Central European Time)

 112 (112 is the equivalent to 911 in the US)

-Austria uses Type C & F Plugs.
+Spain uses Type C & F Plugs.
 You will need an adapter and maybe a transformer to use products made for the US electrical grid.
-Austria runs on a 230 (220) volts, 50 hertz AC current, while US runs on 120 (110) volts and a frequency of 60 Hz AC current.
+Spain runs on a 230 (220) volts, 50 hertz AC current, while US runs on 120 (110) volts and a frequency of 60 Hz AC current.
 Many American products are able to run on 230 (220) volts, 50 hertz AC current.
 You need to check your electrical product to make sure it is labeled "dual voltage" before you plug it in, otherwise you may burn out the components rendering it useless.
 Learn more about the different European plugs and currents here.

 - Being vigilant is your best friend when you are in high theft areas: train stations, trains, city buses, subways and open air shopping areas.